adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release makes a small fix to the Agent support and adds needed search action and javascript dependencies required by Harmoni-1.10.0's reworked admin-act-as-user authentication.
+This release makes a small fix to the authentication support for searching users.

 Downloads